Virajj28/Intro-to-UI-Design/Week_2.md

 # 4.Which of the following best describes the “Cultural Probes” design method when done correctly?

-() The probes will tell you what to build next.
+(wrong) The probes will tell you what to build next.
 Cultural probes must always include a camera, a recorder, and a notebook.
 The probes focus on initiating a rich dialogue, inspiring, and challenging assumptions.
 The probes are sufficient to gather data without specific prompts.